Updated July 26, 2018

 The question is what should you pick?

 Under your profile cover you’ll also see your monthly viewers which you know is also featured in your home feed.
 What do these numbers mean?
-It tells you the number of Pinners that saw what you’ve been pinning in the last 30 days.
+It tells you the number of Pinners that saw what you’ve been pinning (yours and others you save) in the last 30 days.
 In my eyes these numbers are about vanity.
 Sure it may look impressive to have numbers in the millions but monthly viewers just means people who saw it.

 If people don’t click or save it then it doesn’t mean much even if you have a gazillion viewers.
 It’s super easy to get a ton of viewers – just pin a lot and pin a ton of different content that appeals to everyone.